 Step 2 – Don’t Hire A Wedding Planner OR A Day-Of Coordinator

 While a full wedding planner may not be in the budget, or even what you need for your day, please assign someone to be the day-of coordinator.
-This can be a business (Northern Enchantments is on our recommended vendors list!) or even just a well-organized family friend.
+This can be a business (Wedding Wishes and Northern Enchantments are both on our recommended vendors list!) or even just a well-organized family friend.

 Trust us, you and your mom are going to be far too busy that day already.
 Leave answering questions about how to arrange the reception tables, chasing down Grandpa’s cufflinks, and corralling the bridal party to line up for the ceremony to another pair of capable hands.

 Step 3 – How To Ruin Your Michigan Wedding: Don’t Follow The Timeline